 Scholarly Commons Citation

 Cole, David, "Out of the Shadows: Preventive Detention, Suspected Terrorists, and War" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 371.
+371.